exonum/exonum-doc/src/advanced/node-management.md

 - **prev_hash**: Hash
   The hash of the previous block
 - **proposer_id**: integer
-  ID of validator who created an approved block proposal
+  ID of the validator that created an approved block proposal
 - **schema_version**: integer
   Information schema version.
 Currently, `0`
 - **tx_count**: integer
-  Number of transactions included into block
+  Number of transactions included into the block
 - **tx_hash**: Hash
-  the root hash of transactions Merkle tree
+  The root hash of the transactions Merkle tree

 ### Time